 The harry and alisa recital duo

-Formed in 2016, Harry & Alisa are enjoying ongoing performances as a Duo and have since given a series of performances in the UK, Greece, Malta, France and Italy.
+Formed in 2016, Harry & Alisa are enjoying ongoing performances as a Duo and have since given a series of concerts in the UK, Greece, Malta, France and Italy.

-Harry & Alisa are very happy to announce their forthcoming Brahms CD with the record label KNS Classical.
+Harry & Alisa are very happy to announce their forthcoming CD recording.

 Rachmaninoff Cello and Piano Sonata recorded live in November 2016

 Alisa´s full biography is presented below, please see the "about" link in the menu for Harry's biography and the "diary" link for a list of live upcoming engagements.